BradleyCodeU/bradleycodeu.github.io/_gdad/unity1/UnityPlayerControl.md

 ---

+Create a new 3D Unity project and name it PlayerControl.
+Once you have a new empty project, import the starter files below.

-Complete Create with Code > Unit 1 - Player Control > Lessons 1.1 through 1.4
+Complete Create with Code > Unit 1 - Player Control > Lessons 1.1 through 1.4 Step into the Driver's Seat.

+NOTE: "Select your Unity version" should be set to 2020.3

+Stop when you get to Challenge 1 - Plane Programming, because that will be the next assignment.

+Turn in a demo video of your finished PlayerControl project.

 Course link: